 Injuries arising from bus accidents can range from a whiplash-type soft tissue injuries, to serious head trauma and broken bones.
 Although the odds of bus accidents are lower compared to auto accidents involving passenger automobiles, the chances of serious injury are higher when a bus accident does in fact occur.
 Reason for this is that buses don’t offer any form of safety such as seat belts or airbags.
 As a result, if you are a passenger on a bus you’re more likely to be seriously injured if for any reason the bus driver breaks suddenly to avoid another vehicle or due to a collision with another automobile or due to any other reasons.

-So then when you’re involved in an accident, make sure you collect all the relevant information relating to any reports made by either the bus company, the law enforcement – also document all your visible injuries, if any, by taking photographs of bruises or cuts.
-Visit an urgent care or an emergency room at your earliest opportunity to address any symptoms of pain relating to a bus accident in Los Angeles California.
+So then when you’re involved in an accident, make sure you collect all the relevant evidence and information relating to any reports made by either the bus company, the law enforcement – also document all your visible injuries, if any, by taking photographs of bruises or cuts.
+Visit an urgent care or an emergency room at your earliest opportunity to address any symptoms of pain relating to a bus accident in Los Angeles, California.

 BUS ACCIDENTS AND LIABILITY FACTORS

 At times, when determining liability for bus accidents, a more thorough investigation may be required.
 Some of the factors involved that may contribute to a bus accident are: